5 Wooden Stakes = Vamps beware, this one wine will send you to the other side, in a good way

-4 Pitchforks = a wine to brag about with friends
+4 Pitchforks = a great wine to rally up all the villagers for

-3 Coffins = wine is just okay multiple inclusions
+3 Coffins = wine is good but may be forgotten

 Oak: American and French Oak Barrel & Stainless Steel

 Price: 18 bones

 Zombie Score: 4 Pitchforks

 Upon pouring this wine, right out of the gate, I was immediately overwhelmed by the aromas of fresh cut pineapples & Pina Colada.
 Still brimming with papaya & kiwi, this wine takes off and does not stop.
 The flavors scream tropics and land elegantly with a caramel vanilla creme brulee topping.